 - Origin: Dehua, Fujian, China

-NOTE: Gaiwan and other teaware (especially those that are made of clay) easily absorb taste and aromas and should never be washed using detergents.
+NOTE: Gaiwan and other teaware (especially those made of clay) easily absorb taste and aromas and should never be washed using detergents.

 NOTE: Items on the photos other than Gaiwan are not included.